Ayurvedic Nutrition

 Vegetables

-Kapha types thrive on vegetables — the more variety, the better.
-Pungent, bitter, and leafy vegetables are ideal.
+Kapha types thrive on vegetables.
+The more variety, the better.
+Pungent, bitter and leafy vegetables are ideal.

 Favour: Leafy greens (kale, spinach, chard, rocket), broccoli, cauliflower, Brussels sprouts, radishes, turnips, beetroot, asparagus, celery, peppers, mushrooms, onions, garlic